SeanMugo/Royal-Chess-Club/README.md

 # Royal Chess Club – Chess Learning & Community Platform

-A modern, fully responsive website for a chess club offering membership registration, tournament sign‑ups with live countdown timers, and one‑on‑one training sessions with elite coaches.
+A modern, fully responsive website for a chess club offering membership registration, tournament sign‑ups with live countdown timers, one‑on‑one training sessions with elite coaches, and an admin panel to manage content.
 Built with HTML, Tailwind CSS, and vanilla JavaScript.

 ---

 ## 📖 Overview

 Royal Chess Club is a multi‑page web platform designed to help chess enthusiasts join a vibrant community, compete in tournaments, and learn from Grandmasters.
 The site combines clean design with interactive JavaScript features, storing user data locally for a seamless experience.
+An admin panel allows the site owner to manage tournaments, coaches, and members without touching the code.

 ---